pychuang/ll-api/doc/source/tutorial.rst

    $ ./bin/client-site --key SITEKEY -q -d

 This will take TREC queries/runs/document (see :code:`-h` for file locations and how to change them) as a basis.
+Alternatively, with the :code:`--letor` switch, this client will accept Learning to Rank (Letor) data.

 Then, to simulate interactions, run the following: